will-henney/muse-hii-regions/notebooks/04-00-ngc-346-gaia-sources.md

 )
 ```

-This shows that the HST coordinates are cbot quite right – there is an offset from the Gaia coordinates.
+This shows that the HST coordinates are not quite right – there is an offset from the Gaia coordinates.

 We will zoom in on the central cluster to have a closer look.